aibioinfolab-ufpr/sweep-matlab/readme.txt

 DistanceMethod	euclidean (Default), spearman or cosine.
 This parameter will be
 				used only if the option generate_tree be true (1).
 Please reference our paper to learn why the Euclidean distance was chosen.
-SaveHVD			Options 0 (Default) or 1.
+SaveHDV			Options 0 (Default) or 1.
 Please change this option to 1 if
 				you intend to use MATLAB to process your data later.
 ProjMatrix		By default SWeeP uses our pre-loaded quasi Ortho-normal Projection
 				Matrix with size 160k x 600 (file with extension .SWeePproj).